PVC-free design floor

 Our commitment - 100 % sustainable

-At CLASSEN, we have always relied on sustainable products from ecologically sound production and carefully sourced raw materials.
-This makes our floor coverings absolutely healthy to live with.
+At CLASSEN, we have always focused on sustainable products from ecologically sound production as well as gently extracted raw materials.
+This is what makes our floor coverings so healthy for the home.

 In addition, we have developed the new material CERAMIN® for our range of tiles and planks.
 This is "Made in Germany" and already makes PVC-free polymer floors 100 percent recyclable, does not pollute the environment - and thus the future of future generations - contains neither chlorine, nor phthalates or other harmful plasticisers or stabilisers.